BOARD MEMBERSHIP

 Board members are expected to review all financial and governance documents provided to them before meetings and be prepared to discuss them.
 All members are expected to attend a minimum of 9 of 12 meetings per year for both full board and committee meetings.

-Each member is ask to contibute a personal donation of significance, with a minimum of $100.
+Each member is asked to contribute a personal donation, with a minimum of $100.
 In addition, there is a fundraising minimum of $500 each year.
 A number of fundraising opportunities and materials are provided throughout the calendar year to assist our board members in reaching their goals.

 We do not require any specific skills or experience with board membership to participate, though we always highly value the following skills: